ATryder/jME-TTF/README.md

 jME-TTF
 ==================
+ADVISORY: jME-TTF is no longer hosted on GitHub.
+For current version and documentation see my website: https://www.inventati.org/1337gallery/scripts/jme-ttf/jttf.html

 jME-TTF is a True Type Font(.ttf) rendering system for jMonkeyEngine3.1 and newer.
 With this library you can render text styles loaded directly from a true type font file at run-time.
 Characters from the ttf file are written to a dynamically sized texture atlas and then rendered on screen using a series of quads that display each character from the atlas.
 When requesting a text string to display jME-TTF looks through the string to see if any characters are missing from the atlas and if so adds them, expanding the size of the atlas texture as necessary.